Do You Know the Basic Difference Between Condos and Co-ops

 I have a client who lives with his wife in a co-op in Manhattan, and when I took them on as clients, I made sure they set up a file for it.
 In that file, is a copy of the settlement sheet showing purchase price and other settlement expenses that was the initial basis.

 Over the five- or six-year period they owned it, I had them locate invoices, cancelled checks, etc., for any improvements that were made to their apartment.
-They only had one major item, a new kitchen including new appliances.
-They also had monthly maintenance charges for the building, as well as two assessments for building repairs.
+Only one major item, a new kitchen including new appliances.
+There also were monthly maintenance charges for the building, as well as two assessments for building repairs.

-They now have an up-to-date file that shows their co-op with the updated basis.
+The client now has an up-to-date file that shows their co-op with the updated basis.
 When they eventually sell the unit, their capital gains tax will be reduced, provided the net gain on the sale exceeds the federal exclusion amount of $500,000.

 It’s worth mentioning again that the IRS does not allow ordinary repairs and upkeep to be used as an increase to the basis.
 In addition, if you have an increase of basis during a year, it cannot be used as a deduction on that year’s tax return.
 However, these items are not lost.
 When the property is ultimately sold, they are used on the tax return as an adjustment to the cost basis, thereby lowering your taxes if the property sale becomes taxable.